k4j8/filetailor/README.md

 export $device_type="laptop" #{filetailor laptop1 laptop2}
 ```

-How the code would look on any other device and in the filetailor sync folder:
+How the code would look on any other device and in the filetailor sync directory:
 ```bash
 # export $device_type="desktop" #{filetailor desktop}
 # export $device_type="laptop" #{filetailor laptop1 laptop2}